cheunghei/meta-log/about.md

 Some things that didn't feel important to me or that I didn't want:

 - Larger size - I felt fine having a really small penis, and was very apprehensive at the possibility of having a larger penis there 24/7.
 When I had tried packers before, having that size and weight there really bothered me, and I leaned towards much smaller packers already, so I knew that a smaller size suited my preferences more.
-I did like the idea of feeling _something_ there, but the way I saw post-meta people describe the feeling of their scrotum with implants move around sounded very appealing to me and like it would satisfy that need for me.
+I did like the idea of feeling _something_ there, but the way I saw post-meta people describe the feeling of how their scrotum with implants would move around sounded very appealing to me and like it would satisfy that need for me.
 - Scarring - I knew from my top surgery experience (I have keloid scars from it) that I tend to scar more thickly and obviously, and that it makes me self-conscious / self-aware (I still get nervous that literally everyone is clocking me when I take my shirt off in public), so it felt important to me to avoid more scarring if possible.
 I would have considered accepting it if aspects of phallo felt really important to me, but my other criteria already meshed well with what meta could give me, so I didn't need to think a lot more on this aspect.